odino/odino.github.com/source/_posts/2013-08-18-wifi-not-connecting-or-being-wonky-on-a-dell-xps-in-ubuntu-13-dot-04.markdown

 title: "WiFi not connecting or being wonky on a Dell XPS in Ubuntu 13.04"
 date: 2013-08-18 23:51
 comments: true
-categories: [ubuntu, linux, wifi, hardware, XPS]
+categories: [ubuntu, linux, wifi, hardware, xps]
 ---

 Today, even though I come from a weekend